7 Incredible Things to Do in Amed, Bali

 4. Head inland and check out the rice terraces

-Sure, the beaches and underwater attractions are the reason why most tourists visit Amed but trust me when I tell you to go inland.
+Sure, the beaches and underwater Amed attractions are the reason why most tourists visit but trust me when I tell you to go inland.
 I’m the type of person who loves to get lost, so during my visit I decided to just drive down random roads to see what I could find.
 Best decision ever!
 I had no idea that a mere 10-minute drive inland would lead to some seriously beautiful hillside rice terraces and lush mountains that reach so high they’re ringed with clouds.

 Sadly, I don’t know which road I actually drove down.
 But it was relatively new.
 I drove for about 40 minutes and ended up pretty far up a super steep mountain.
-When it got to the point that the road got too steep, I decided to turn around since the breaks on my motorbike weren’t so good.
+When it got to the point that the road got too steep, I decided to turn around since the brakes on my motorbike weren’t so good.
 After crashing on Nusa Penida, I’ve learned my lesson!
 I only wish I could have kept driving.
 The views were absolutely incredible.

-5. Eat Indian at Nad Brahma
+5. Eat at Galanga

 6. Dive at the USS Liberty wreck at Tulamben